DevExpress/gulp-testcafe/README.md

 Reporter can be specified by reporter name, or an object with following properties:

  * `name` - name of the reporter,
- * `factoryFunction` - a function that creates reporter instance.
-The `name` will be ignored if `factoryFunction` is specified,
  * `file` - the path to a file where reporter's output will be redirected,
  * `outStream` - an Writable Stream instance where reporter's output will be piped.
 The `file` property will be ignored if `outStream` is specified.